Is CBT more effective than other forms of therapy?

 What can I expect in my first session?

 The first session will be very informal and an opportunity for you to get to know me.
 It is very important that a client feels comfortable with their therapist, so this is an opportunity for you to ask questions and tell me about yourself.
-I will also explain about CBT sessions and take a few details from you.
+I will also explain about CBT sessions and start the assessment.
 The first session and often the first few sessions are about getting a really good understanding of the difficulties which have brought you to therapy.

 How often do I need the sessions?